 ⚓️ I received an ARC of this book in exchange for my honest review ⚓️

+Any Britney King book is an automatic read for me.
+The psychological thrillers she writes always captivate me.
 Overall the story intrigued me.
 But there was just something about it.
 Maybe I misread, or misunderstood parts or characters.
 I feel that some parts did not flow as I expected, and am unsure where they were going.
 However overall the story was interesting, I felt a little Ruth aware with this one.
 I have never been on a cruise and do eventually plan to go on one, but definitely hoping it’s nothing like this story.
 It’s also very real, since the world most definitely did go through a pandemic.
 Makes me think, if something actually like this did occur.
 Any how, I’m still very much interested in what comes next for Author Britney King.

 I wanna start by saying britney king is one of my favorite authors and this book was great....until the ending.
 The way this book ended highly disappointed me because this book was really good all the way through.
 It just wasn't much of a thriller compared to britney kings other books.
 It was definitely worth the read and was very well written but near the end I was waiting for the big final twist and it just never came.
 I thought we would also find out a little bit more about the mother but we never really did.
 I'll always be a britney king fan but this wasn't my favorite book of hers.
 I will be patiently waiting for her next book!

+This was a totally scary story that hits a little to close to home.
 A cruise ship is out at sea when the pandemic starts and the crazy begins.
 Some things bring out the worst in people.
+A suspenseful story that has you on edge until the very end.

 Well wow how awesome was that, this is another incredible read from Britney King fast become the legend of Physiological Thrillers (in my mind already is )